 Today’s Highlight || Mabry Mill of the Blue Ridge Parkway, Virginia

-The rest over & our sojourn from the road at an end, Day 29 saw us departing Galax & continuing along Virginia’s Crooked Road before rejoining the Blue Ridge Parkway for the third and final time en route to West Virginia, the final Appalachian state on this, the final day in Appalachia.
+The rest over & our sojourn from the road at an end, Epic US Road Trip day 29 saw us departing Galax & continuing along Virginia’s Crooked Road before rejoining the Blue Ridge Parkway for the third and final time en route to West Virginia, the final Appalachian state on this the final day in Appalachia.
 We didn’t see all we wanted to see today, but we did see a lot of rural Appalachia.
 In places the region reminds you of one big dusty & rusty garage sale.

 The Blue Ridge Parkway, Day 3 – The Puckett Cabin & Mabry Mill

-We rejoined the Blue Ridge Parkway for a portion of today’s northeasterly drive, the third day of the last 4 that we slowed things down.
-The Parkway will do that; again, it’s not a route to take if you’re in a hurry.
+We rejoined the Blue Ridge Parkway for a portion of today’s northeasterly drive, the third day of the last 4 that we allowed the Parkway to slow things down.
+The Parkway will do that; again, it’s not a route to take if you’re in any kind of hurry.

-It didn’t rain today but it was an overcast day today from start to finish, the low-lying mist common to Appalachia determined, it would seem, to stick around.
+It didn’t rain today but it was horribly damp & overcast from start to finish, the low-lying mist common to Appalachia determined it would seem to stick around.
 But the overcast conditions just seemed to add more mystique to another of the Blue Ridge Parkway’s must-see sights, and probably the most famous of them all, the famed Mabry Mill.

 It was a long drive from the Mabry Mill to the start of the next National Scenic Byway & National Park of the wider road trip.
 En route we searched out another sight from a bygone era, one of the region’s covered bridges.